 These healthy baked coconut prawns are crispy and absolutely delicious when dipped into the sweet and spicy dipping sauce that accompanies.

-Unlike most coconut prawn recipes, this one is baked in the oven, rather than deep-fried, meaning less effort and less fat and calories too!
+Unlike most coconut prawn recipes this one is baked in the oven rather than deep-fried that means less effort and less fat and calories too!

 You don't have to make your own breadcrumbs though, that's just my choice as nothing goes to waste in this household!
 You can of course use shop bought panko breadcrumbs.